FSEmbedded/linux-fus/Documentation/admin-guide/cgroup-v1/memory.rst

 				     threads
- cgroup.procs			     show list of processes cgroup.event_control		     an interface for event_fd() memory.usage_in_bytes		     show current usage for memory
+ cgroup.procs			     show list of processes cgroup.event_control		     an interface for event_fd()
+				     This knob is not available on CONFIG_PREEMPT_RT systems. memory.usage_in_bytes		     show current usage for memory
 				     (See 5.5 for details)
  memory.memsw.usage_in_bytes	     show current usage for memory+Swap